Titer Tests: Alternatives to Annual Jabs?

-The antibody test can tell if a previous vaccine is still protecting your dog.
-But is it right for your dog?
-Here’s what you need to know.
+An antibody test can tell if a previous vaccine is still protecting your dog so you don’t need to re- or over-vaccinate them.

 By now you know the importance of vaccines (for pets and humans!): They protect your dog from diseases like canine parvovirus, canine distemper virus, rabies, and more.
-That’s why you mindfully take your puppy or newly adopted dog for their recommended vaccines and routinely bring them back to the vet for a booster when that reminder postcard or email arrives.
+That’s why you mindfully take your new dog in for their puppy shots and routinely bring them back to the vet for a booster when that reminder postcard arrives.

 Because the newer titer test kits are affordable, accurate, and can be run in-house (rather than by a lab), Dr. Sharp suggests titer testing as part of preventive care.
 With the information she gets from the titers, she can provide a customized vaccination protocol for each dog, keeping the dog well-protected while minimizing the risk of over-vaccination.